ananico/Programming_Social_Science/README.md

 The main part of the code is based on the [GEOG5995 Programming for Social Scientists](http://www.geog.leeds.ac.uk/courses/computing/study/core-python-phd/) module from The University of Leeds.
 Some extra parts were added such as:
-*the part of the code which adds the wolves
+-the part of the code which adds the wolves
-*an option the run the code from the command line by directly imputing the arument values *property to make the x and y variable private
+-an option the run the code from the command line by directly imputing the arument values -property to make the x and y variable private